sass/sass/proposal/module-system.md

 > static, and can be determined without executing the file.
 This means that all
 > modules for a given source file have the same member names regardless of the
 > configurations used for those modules.

-A URL can be [canonicalized](#canonicalizing-urls) to convert it to its canonical form.

 > Note that [built-in modules](#built-in-modules) *do not* have source files
 > associated with them.